 - (Submission of Applications from Foreign Institutions: visit the NIH Policy webpage )

 (Note: Rosters may only be complete 1 month before the review.)

 Institutions submit grant applications to the CSR, NIH, and those within the mandate of NIA are assigned to NIA for funding consideration.
 CSR assigns the application's initial review either to one of its own review groups or assigns to NIA.
 The type of grant application largely determines whether it is assigned to CSR or to NIA.
 Similar to other NIH Institutes, NIA is responsible for reviewing the following applications:

 This initial review, whether at CSR or at NIA (see Scientific Review ), is usually conducted by committees of experts ("peers") recruited from universities and research laboratories.
 The review may be conducted by a standing review committee or by a Special Emphasis Panel.
-In both cases, the committee members assess: (1) the quality and originality of the science proposed; (2) the quality of the investigators; (3) the quality of the facilities; (4) the treatment of human subjects and animal welfare, if relevant; and (5) proposed recruitment plans for women and minorities (for research involving humans).
+In both cases, the committee members assess: (1) the quality and originality of the science proposed; (2) the quality of the investigators; (3) the quality of the facilities; (4) the rigor and reproducibility; (5) the treatment of human subjects and animal welfare, if relevant; and (6) proposed recruitment plans for women and minorities (for research involving humans).
 This review results in an overall rating of the scientific quality of the application.
-More information on these standing commitees is available through the following: NIA Standing Review Committees and CSR Study Section Roster Index .
+Please review Peer Review Policies and Practices on NIH OER website .